SophieTiger/fitness-recipes/README.md

 - Only the admin can add, edit and delete recipes.
 - Admin must approve comments added by logged in users before they are displayed to other users of the site.

-## Custom Error pages TO-DO!!
+## Custom Error pages
-- Error pages have a redirect to the home page button for better user experience
+- Error pages are customized for a better user experience

   - 404 Page Not Found Error
   - 500 Internal Server Error

+Instructions on how to implement this was taken from here: https://learndjango.com/tutorials/customizing-django-404-and-500-error-pages

 ## Bugs
 - The message to add/remove recipes from Favorites is displaying, but only on the recipe_list page, and the heart is not filled in and added to the count on the recipe_detail display until I go out and back to the recipe_detail display.